Universal Life Insurance – A Complicated Product or Just What YOU Need?

 Just make sure that Universal Life Insurance is the right fit for you before you decide to take the plunge.
 That’s why you should always contact an independent life insurance agent such as those at Policy Architects.

-In the early years of a Universal Life insurance policy, the premiums will be way higher than if you bought Term Insurance.
+In the early years of a Universal Life insurance policy, the premiums are way higher than if you bought Term Insurance.

-You're better off buying the right amount of term insurance rather than being underinsured with a Universal Life Insurance product.
+You’re better off buying the right amount of term insurance rather than being underinsured with a Universal Life or Whole Life Insurance product.

 Some pundits argue – and I think they have a point – if you’re thinking of investing in a permanent life insurance product such as Universal life, you may be better off buying less costly term insurance.